ClaireRoberts1403/LetsGoHiking/README.md

 ## Features left to implement

-Media queries - I have implemented a substanial amount of media queries yet I know there are elements such as the challenge table that is not reponsive due to time constraints.
+Media queries - I have implemented a substantial amount of media queries yet I know there are elements such as the challenge table that is not reponsive due to time constraints.

 Payment app - The payments app has caused a lot of issues.
 I orginially wanted to use stripe checkout.
 After following one set of guidence that was not successful, I re-built is with success.
 Connecting to stripe using checkout. ![Stripe confirmed payment](/media/readme/stripe1.png).
 After committing the changes and shutting my laptop down, it never worked again.
 Being short on time I followed the Code Institutes Boutique tutorial to install Stripe with the payment element.
 Again, I had a lot of difficulty in getting stripe to work correctly, for a while it blocked the cart even connecting to the payment.html page.
 After debugging to get the payments.html page to render I discovered that the payment intents where arriving on the stripe dashboard but it was throwing this error "$.post is not a function at HTMLFormElement.<anonymous>" ![Stripe payment intents](/media/readme/stripe2.png).![Stripe dev dashboard](/media/readme/stripe3.png).
 I re-followed the tutorial and continued to the webhooks to hopefully discover an error or the issue that is causing stripe to gain intent but not produce an order.
 Because of this the additional functionality for users to see their orders and the specific challenge paid for has not been built.

-Profile app - The Profile app renders all profiles when authorised which is not the explectation for the profile app.
+Profile app - The Profile app renders all profiles when authorised which is not the expectation for the profile app.
 The views of my orders and my challenges have limited functionality due to this.
-The Edit profile
+The Edit profile returns all profiles to select from and isnt saving the updated information.
+Without any orders, the my order history page is not complete.
+And the your challenges page lacks the additional functionality of displaying the paid for challenge to the user.

 ## Future ideas for expansion